organix/crlf/proof.md

 }
 ```

 The `bindings` are a mapping from symbol names to sorts.
-The `scope` is the abt (usually an operator) within which the symbols are bound.
+The `scope` is the abt within which the symbols are bound.

 ----